World Conservation Union (IUCN)

 Principal Office: International

-The World Conservation Union (IUCN) is among the world’s largest conservation networks.
+The World Conservation Union (International Union for Conservation of Nature, IUCN) is among the world’s largest conservation networks.
 Membership includes more than 1,000 organizations representing government agencies, political and economic organizations, and national and international NGOs.

 IUCN is internationally known for maintaining the Red List of Threatened Species; for hosting the Secretariat of the Ramsar Convention on Wetlands; for its joint role with WWF on monitoring international plant and wildlife trade (TRAFFIC); and for organizing and convening the World Conservation Congress.